Exploring the Fidelity of Flux Qubit Measurement in Different Bases via the Quantum Flux Parametron: Analysis of Single Flux Qubit Measurement

 Figure~\ref{fig:1q_chit_alpha_fq} presents numerical results exploring measurement fidelity as a function of $\chi t$ and $\alpha$.
 In Fig.~\ref{fig:1q_chit_alpha_fq}(a), we observe that increasing $\chi t$ leads to a significant improvement in fidelity, reaching a maximum value at the measurement time $t = t_d$.
-This highlights the benefit of longer measurement durations for accurate state discrimination.
+This indicates that, for the chosen probe state and parameters, increasing the interaction time improves agreement with the ideal Lüders backaction.
 Similar trends are observed for the resonator coherent state amplitude $\alpha$ in Fig.~\ref{fig:1q_chit_alpha_fq}(b), where larger values of $\alpha$ yield improved achievable fidelities, while smaller values of $\alpha$ lead to reduced fidelities regardless of the measurement basis.
 Crucially, energy basis consistently outperforms flux basis across all $\chi t$ and $\alpha$ values.
-This implies that with these parameters, the QFP measurements are closer to the energy basis than to the flux basis.
+This shows that the nonselective output is closer to an ideal energy-basis dephasing channel than to a flux-basis dephasing channel, indicating reduced non-QND mixing in the energy-basis.
 Furthermore, as $\eta$ increases, the difference between flux and energy basis decreases.
 As shown in Fig.~\ref{fig:1q_chit_alpha_fq}, larger $\eta$ enhances fidelity in the flux basis but leaves it unchanged in the energy basis.
 The underlying reason is that, as $\eta$ increases, $\Delta_{\text{eff}}$ approaches zero, causing the flux basis to more closely approximate the energy basis.